-Framing & conserving your painting
+Framing & conserving a painting

 I don’t offer framing for my portraits, however I hope you will find some of this advice on framing an painting useful.
 Feel free to contact me with any questions once you’ve received your portrait and I’m happy to make suggestions.